How To Heat an Older Home in Indiana

 We have seen many a particularly useful application for ductless systems in Meridian-Kessler, where many homeowners are finishing 3rd-floor attic spaces and want a targeted solution.

-One go-to product for us is the LV Series Wall Mount from Daikin.
+One system that works well in these situations is the LV Series Wall Mount from Daikin.
 It has a SEER level up to 24.5 and achieved an ENERGY STAR award for Most Efficient status in 2017.

 While most ductless units use a remote to control their operation, this Daikin model offers the Daikin Comfort Control App.
 This empowers you to adjust the settings and temperature from a smartphone, tablet or any Wi-Fi-connected device.